yasufum/spp-tmp/docs/guides/gsg/install.rst

 Installing packages for DPDK and SPP is almost the on Ubunu and CentOS, but names are different for some packages.

 Ubuntu
 ~~~~~~

-To compile DPDK, required to install following packages.
+To compile DPDK, it is required to install following packages.

 .. code-block:: console